 Your organization may also look at tweaking several components of your campaign and deploying a multivariate testing campaign to see what works best.

-As the sheer volume of B2B videos explode, marketers need to invest in strategies that can help them balance volume with performance.
+As the sheer volume of B2B videos explodes, marketers need to invest in strategies that can help them balance volume with performance.

-An effective strategy begins with a clear definition of the role and objectives for video within the content marketing mix.
+An effective strategy begins with a clear definition of the role and objectives of the video within the content marketing mix.
 Marketers then have to ensure that they deliver the right content to the right customer at the right time and on the right platform.

 Finally, marketers must be willing to experiment with a video content strategy that works best for their B2B business.